 As an online store owner, you should always know if you have enough inventory in your warehouse.
 There’s nothing worse than running out of the products your customers highly demand.
 When products are out of stock, it results in lost sales, and it can harm your customer experience.

 That’s where an inventory report comes in handy.
-With it, you can effectively manage and project your stocks.
+With it, you can effectively manage your stocks.

 We’re going to show you how you can easily monitor your inventory with Supermetrics for Google Sheets.

 Psst!
 In case you haven’t installed the Supermetrics add-on, you can get it here.